VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 You Are Here: VegClear Home > Services > Right of Way Weed Control

-Right of Way Weed Control, Vegetation Management, and Herbicide Application Services
+Right of Way Weed Control and Vegetation Management

-• Integration with mowing, trimming, and mechanical clearing programs
+• Integration with existing mowing, trimming, and mechanical clearing programs

-• Control of invasive weeds, brush, and woody species through site-specific treatment
+• Control of invasive weeds, brush, vines, and woody vegetation

-• Compliance with agency specifications and environmental requirements
+• Compliance with agency requirements, permit conditions, and environmental considerations

 UTV mounted herbicide sprayer positioned in open right of way corridor for utility vegetation management and broadcast application

-Right of way vegetation management maintains access, visibility, and operational reliability across utility, transportation, and industrial corridors.
-Herbicide applications are used to reduce vegetation density, control regrowth, and support long term corridor maintenance.
+Right of way vegetation management supports safe access, visibility, drainage, and infrastructure maintenance along roads, easements, and operational corridors.
+Herbicide applications reduce vegetation density, control regrowth, and help maintain consistent conditions between mowing and mechanical maintenance cycles.

 Typical treatment areas include:

-Programs of qualified contractors apply selective and non-selective herbicides using backpack, boom, and boomless equipment selected for terrain, access, and proximity to sensitive areas.
-Application methods are matched to corridor conditions to maintain control while limiting off-target impact.
+Licensed applicators use backpack, boom, and boomless spray equipment selected for site conditions, terrain, vegetation pressure, and proximity to sensitive areas.
+Application methods are matched to operational requirements while maintaining precise herbicide placement.

 Objectives of Right of Way Vegetation Management

-Right of way herbicide programs are structured to maintain safe, accessible, and serviceable corridors for infrastructure owners and agencies.
+Right of way herbicide programs help maintain safe, accessible, and serviceable roads, easements, drainage systems, and infrastructure corridors for municipalities, utilities, industrial facilities, airports, and private property owners.

 Backpack herbicide application along roadside edge controlling dense brush to maintain visibility and clear sight lines

-Vegetation control maintains clear sight lines along roadways, crossings, and access points.
-Targeted applications safely reduce obstruction from tall growth while maintaining stable ground cover where required.
+Vegetation control maintains clear sight lines at intersections, road shoulders, entrances, crossings, and access points.
+Targeted herbicide applications reduce obstruction from tall weeds, brush, and woody growth while preserving stable ground cover where appropriate.

 Gravel utility substation with transmission structure maintained for vegetation control to ensure access and infrastructure reliability